IcarusTheFly/user-management-api/README.md

 ### User roles

 Should an admin user be able to delete admin users?
-We might as well aadd more user roles to handle cases like this.
+We might as well add more user roles to handle cases like this.

 ### Add posts CRUD endpoints

 Of course, I couldn't forget!

-## Conclusion

-This was a very interesting project to work on, and I appreciate the time you took to read all my verbose notes.